blakethom8/cool-mint/README.md

 ## Overview

-The GenAI Launchpad is not just another agent framework.
-It's a production-ready infrastructure with a modular architecture that combines various design patterns, frameworks, and technologies.
-This launchpad is tailored for developers who want to build and deploy quickly while maintaining full control over their codebase.
+The GenAI Launchpad isn’t just another framework – it’s your shortcut to a production-ready AI infrastructure.
+Built for speed and control, its modular architecture brings together the best tools and design patterns to help you deploy faster without compromising flexibility.

-Key components include:
+Here’s what you’re working with:

-- FastAPI for efficient API development
+- FastAPI for lightning-fast API development
-- Celery for robust background task processing
+- Celery for background task processing
-- PostgreSQL for reliable data persistence
+- PostgreSQL to handle all your data, includding embeddings
-- Redis for high-performance task queue management
+- Redis for fast task queue management
-- Caddy for seamless reverse proxy and automatic HTTPS
+- Caddy for reverse proxy and automatic HTTPS

 All services are containerized using Docker, ensuring consistency across development and deployment environments.